 Bird walks for beginners at the Welsh Harp

-These exciting bird walks will aim at teaching how to identify the many species of birds which can be found on the reservoir and its surrounding areas.
+These exciting Autumn bird walks with birder Magnus Andersson taught us how to identify the many species of birds which can be found on the reservoir and its surrounding areas.

 Birding is unpredictable so the species seen on the day will inform the major talking points, but we will also, amongst other things, learn how to identify birds by their calls, how to observe visible migration, touch on ageing of birds and learn some tricks on how to coax a skulking rarity to show itself and allow for its correct identification.